MicrophoneAle/MicrophoneAle/README.md

 - 👋 Hi, I’m @MicrophoneAle
 - 👀 I’m interested in weeb stuff, certain Youtubers, sleeping
 - 🌱 I’m currently learning Java and a bit of HTML (planning to learn more in the summer)
-- 💞️ Not looking to collaborate on anything please don't bother my I'm extremely stressed right now please sent hel
+- 💞️ Not looking to collaborate on anything please don't bother my I'm extremely stressed right now please send hel
 - 📫 How to reach me: microphoneale@gmail.com

 <!---